Neil David Levin

 Levin's name is located on Panel N-65 of the National September 11 Memorial's North Pool.

 Neil David Levin (September 16, 1954 – September 11, 2001) was an American businessman and political figure who was executive director of the Port Authority of New York and New Jersey from April 2001 until his death during the September 11 attacks on the World Trade Center later that year.

 Early life and education

-Levin was a native of Brooklyn.
-He earned a bachelor's degree in economics from Lafayette College in Easton, Pennsylvania and an MBA from Long Island University at its C. W. Post Center, followed by a law degree from the Maurice A. Deane School of Law at Hofstra University.
+Levin was born to a Jewish family and was native of Brooklyn.
+He earned a bachelor's degree in economics from Lafayette College in Easton, Pennsylvania and an MBA from Long Island University at its C. W. Post Center, followed by a Juris Doctor degree from the Maurice A. Deane School of Law at Hofstra University.

 Career

 After completing his law degree, Levin became counsel to the securities subcommittee of the U.S. Senate Banking Committee, where he helped draft the 1984 Insider Trading Sanctions Act.

 In 1987 he went to work for Goldman Sachs, becoming vice president in 1989 and providing investment banking to federal agencies.
 He was also chairman of the Federal Home Loan Bank Board of New York for seven years and an adviser to the federal home loan programs Fannie Mae and Freddie Mac.

 In February 1995, Levin was appointed by New York Governor George Pataki to serve as the state's Superintendent of Banks.
 He took over from acting Superintendent Carmine M. Tenga.
 In this role, Levin was the state's chief banking regulator, head of the Department of Banking, and Chairman of the State Banking Board.
 Elizabeth McCaul became acting superintendent.

 In 1997, Pataki named Levin as the state Superintendent of Insurance, the state's chief insurance regulator.
 At the same time, Pataki named him the Chairman of the Commission on the Recovery of Holocaust Victims' Assets, which arranged for the return of assets to families in New York.

 In early 2001, Pataki and then New Jersey Governor Donald DiFrancesco named Levin as the executive director of the Port Authority, the agency that runs the World Trade Center, various bridges and tunnels around New York City, the three airports in the New York City area, the seaports in New York and New Jersey, and various international trade programs.
 Levin was executive director for five months before his death.